 On October 19th, I followed the invitation of the German Green Party (Alliance ’90/The Greens) and attended a symposium titled “10 Years Prostitution Law” at the Jakob-Kaiser-Haus in Berlin.
 Afterwards, I contacted the speakers that had been present and several members of the audience that had participated in the discussion, to verify my notes.
 The result was a comprehensive transcript, which was published on Menschenhandel Heute (lit.
 Human Trafficking Today), a blog that originated from a student tutorial, initiated and led by Sonja Dolinsek, at Humboldt University of Berlin.

-I would like to thank Sonja Dolinsek for her assistance with the proofreading of the rather extensive text.
+I would like to thank Ms. Dolinsek for her assistance with the proofreading of the rather extensive text.
 Furthermore, she added various sources as hyperlinks to enable readers to easily access additional background information.
-You can follow “Human Trafficking and Modern Slavery News” in English via Facebook and Twitter.

 Please click here to access a Google-translated version of the transcript or here for the original in German.
 In the following, I listed selected quotes from the discussion that I translated myself.
 Please understand that I cannot provide a full translation of the transcript.
 You are certainly welcome, however, to leave any questions or comments below and I will try to accommodate requests for the translation or clarification of additional passages.

 “Objectivity also means to admit what we don’t know.
 There is no new data.” – Elfriede Steffan (SPI Forschung gGmbH)